adrn/schwimmbad/docs/index.rst

 The above :func:`map` example executes the function in *serial* over each element in ``data``.
-That is, it just goes one by one through the ``data`` object, executes the function, returns, and carries on, all on the same processor core.
+That is, it just goes one by one through the ``data`` object, executes the function, returns, and cdataies on, all on the same processor core.
 If we can write our code in this style (using :func:`map`), we can easily swap in the ``Pool`` classes provided by ``schwimmbad`` to allow us to switch between various parallel processing frameworks.
 The easiest to